 orderEditCommit mutation to send an invoice to the customer that they can use to pay the outstanding balance and complete the order (similiar to completing draft orders).

-- You can't edit orders placed more than 60 days ago.
+- You can't edit archived orders or orders placed more than 180 days ago.

 - If you sell in multiple currencies, then you can only edit orders placed in your store currency.

 Begin order editingAnchor link to section titled "Begin order editing"

 orderEditBegin mutation is the first step in editing an order.
 Pass the order's ID to the mutation, and request the ID of the CalculatedOrder object as a return field.
 The CalculatedOrder object tracks the edits until you're ready to commit them to the order with the